jason-chao/wordle-solver/README.md

 ## How does Wordle-Solver perform?

-In the classical setting of five letters, Wordle-Solver takes an average of 3.42 tries to pinpoint the hidden word and solves 99.7% of five-letter words commonly used in English within the limit of 6 tries if they are chosen as hidden words.
-At the start of the game, this Solver recommends the use of the word “OPERA” on the first try.
-After making a try, players enter the word used and WORDLE’s response into Wordle-Solver.
-Then, Wordle-Solver will show a list of recommended words based on probability.
-In most cases, after 3 – 4 tries, Wordle-Solver is able to pinpoint the hidden word.
+Although Wordle-Solver does not specifically target the original WORDLE, it is common to benchmark the performance based on the original WORDLE's word list.
+Wordle-Solver takes an average of 4.6 tries to pinpoint a hidden word chosen from the original WORDLE's word list (with plurals excluded).
+The game is solved within the limit of 6 tries 91.3% of the time.

 ## Usage of the command-line version